zhaolongkzz/gym_gazebo_kinetic/README.md

 pip install -e .
 ```

-Here some package you need to install first in your conda environment, if not ,it will appear some errors when you run the code.
+Here some package you need to install first in your conda environment, if not, it will appear some errors when you run the code.
 ```bash
 conda install numpy matplotlib